koenvervloesem/snipskit/docs/source/installation.rst

 .. literalinclude:: ../../requirements/install/all.txt

 However, in many projects you don't need the complete functionality.
-Then you have the following options:
+Then you have the following options to prevent pulling in unnecessary dependencies:

 The hermes module
 =================